Skip to main content

 " Jaivanta Mausi came today."
 Now he was in shock. " Maasa?
 Why?"
 He dreaded what she might have told Roshni.

-" Why you shouted, what scares you the most..."
+" Why did you shout?
+What scares you the most..."
 She looked away. " I didn't know you told her what we talked about."
 She turned away and sighed.

 " I know.
 She told me what else you told her. " His heart skipped a beat.